 Chevron (CVX) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the oil company had gained 2.81% in the past month.
-In that same time, the Oils-Energy sector gained 7.72%, while the S&P 500 gained 3.31%.
+Heading into today, shares of the oil company had lost 2.26% over the past month, lagging the Oils-Energy sector's gain of 4.51% and the S&P 500's gain of 3.88% in that time.

-Investors will be hoping for strength from CVX as it approaches its next earnings release, which is expected to be January 31, 2020.
-In that report, analysts expect CVX to post earnings of $1.57 per share.
-This would mark a year-over-year decline of 23.79%.
-Meanwhile, our latest consensus estimate is calling for revenue of $38.27 billion, down 9.64% from the prior-year quarter.
+Wall Street will be looking for positivity from CVX as it approaches its next earnings report date.
+This is expected to be January 31, 2020.
+On that day, CVX is projected to report earnings of $1.57 per share, which would represent a year-over-year decline of 23.79%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $38.80 billion, down 8.38% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for CVX.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for CVX.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.88% higher.
-CVX is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.69% higher.
+CVX currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, CVX currently has a Forward P/E ratio of 18.48.
-For comparison, its industry has an average Forward P/E of 14.91, which means CVX is trading at a premium to the group.
+Digging into valuation, CVX currently has a Forward P/E ratio of 17.69.
+This valuation marks a premium compared to its industry's average Forward P/E of 13.59.

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 199, putting it in the bottom 22% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 215, which puts it in the bottom 16% of all 250+ industries.

 Click to get this free report